huzhouxiang/shape2gram-mxnet/README.md

 ## Learning to Infer and Execute 3D Shape Programs
-This repo is an experiment based on the reserch of:
+This repo is an experiment based on the research of:

 ```
 @inproceedings{tian2018learning,